Parthenon

 Monument of Agrippa

 The Acropolis walking tour was very informative.
-The topics included the ruins of the Pedestal of Agrippa, the Temple of Athena Nike, Erechtheion with the Caryatids, the Parthenon, Odeon of Herodes Atticus, and the Theater of Dionysus, to name a few.
+The tour included the ruins of the Pedestal of Agrippa, the Temple of Athena Nike, Erechtheion with the Caryatids, the Parthenon, Odeon of Herodes Atticus, and the Theater of Dionysus, to name a few.
 It was very informative in terms of facts, fiction, and history.
 I must say, it opened my mind more than just the readings that I did about Greece.
+We spent most of the day walking among the ruins of Acropolis.
+By mid-afternoon, we were back at our hotel room to cool off and freshen up.

 Caryatids